 This recipe for My Favorite Hot Chocolate has been tweaked to perfection over the years.
 Plus, it’s almost as easy as opening a ready-made hot chocolate packet, but SO much better.
-This is wonderfully rich and satisfying – especially on cool nights – and it’s not too sweet either.
+This is wonderfully rich and satisfying – especially on a cold day- and it’s not too sweet either.

 - It’s creamy and rich and very, very chocolaty

-This hot chocolate recipe comes together quickly, and is made from scratch on the stove top with just a few easy-to-find ingredients.
+- These ingredients come together quickly, made from scratch on the stove top with a few easy-to-find ingredients

-Almond Milk: I absolutely LOVE toasted coconut almond milk for it’s thick consistency and flavor, (not sponsored) but regular milk can be used if you’d like.
+- Almond Milk: I absolutely LOVE toasted coconut almond milk for it’s thick consistency and flavor, (not sponsored) but whole milk can be used if you’d like.

-- Almond milk in goes into a medium saucepan
+- Pour the milk into a medium saucepan over medium heat

-- Cocoa powder, sugar, cinnamon and salt too
+- Add in the cocoa powder, sugar, cinnamon and salt too

 - Whisk, whisk, whisk

-- Pour it into a mug and top with whipped cream (and shaved chocolate)
+- Pour the hot chocolate into a mug, top with whipped cream chopped chocolate

 Now go sit on the couch 🙂